April 18, 2026

 If you display a pop-up the millisecond a visitor arrives on your site, that visitor hasn’t even had a chance to see your site.
 Why would they sign up for something they don’t know about yet?

-To increase conversions, allow visitors to browse your content or products for a bit, then display pop-ups at a point when visitors are more likely to opt in.
+To increase conversions, let visitors browse your content or products for a bit, then display an SMS pop-up when they are more likely to opt in.

 Some common timing and trigger conditions include:

-Digioh’s targeting conditions include each of these, as well as cookie values, page content, and other advanced options.
+Digioh’s targeting conditions include all of these, along with cookie values, page content, and other advanced options.

 Another common pop-up tactic is to target visitors who are about to leave the site.
 With an exit-intent pop-up, you can set your pop-ups to display as a visitor moves the cursor out of the browser window, indicating that they may be navigating to a new site.

-eCommerce sites often use exit-intent pop-ups to prevent shoppers from abandoning their carts before checkout.
-These sites typically offer abandoning visitors a discount in exchange for their email address or mobile number.
+Ecommerce sites often use exit-intent pop-ups to prevent shoppers from abandoning their carts before checkout.
+These sites typically offer visitors who abandon their carts a discount in exchange for their email address or mobile number.
+Additionally, integrating SMS opt-in prompts directly on the checkout page is an effective way to capture consent from highly engaged customers at a critical point in the purchase journey.

-That way, even if shoppers don’t complete their purchase, the brand can still market to them with abandoned cart emails and targeted text messaging.
+That way, even if shoppers don’t complete their purchase, the brand can still market to them through abandoned-cart emails and targeted text messages.

 If you only send text message marketing to your American audience, target site visitors in the US with SMS opt-in pop-ups.
 That way, when visitors from other countries view your site, you can target them with email signups instead.

-You can also take it one step further and target visitors by default browser language to show pop-ups in their native language.
+You can also take it one step further by targeting visitors based on their default browser language to show pop-ups in their native language.

 This is especially helpful for brands or organizations that send SMS updates in multiple languages.

-The right pop-up configuration can help you grow your list more effectively, but just what is the right configuration?
+The right pop-up configuration can help grow the SMS list more effectively, but just what is the right configuration?

-While every site’s audience is different, A/B and multivariate tests can help you optimize your pop-ups for conversion.
-Experiment with timing, as well as design, to find out what configuration best grows your list.
+While every site's audience is different, A/B and multivariate tests can help you optimize your pop-ups for conversion.
+Experiment with timing and design to find the configuration that best grows your list.

-With one-tap opt-in buttons, visitors can opt into your SMS communication without having to fill out a form at all.
-When visitors tap the button on this pop-up, it automatically populates an opt-in text in their phone’s native text messaging app.
-All users have to do is hit “send” on that message, and they opt into your text messages.
+With one-tap opt-in buttons, visitors can opt in to your SMS communications without filling out a form.
+When visitors tap the button on this pop-up, it automatically populates an opt-in text in their phone's native text messaging app.
+All users have to do is hit “send” on that message to opt in to your text messages.

 If you already display pop-ups on your site to capture email addresses, adding SMS opt-ins into the mix raises a few questions.
 Should you ditch the email pop-ups?
 Should you prioritize SMS over email?
 How can you grow your SMS subscribers without sacrificing email list growth?